Disclaimer: This post contains affiliate links.

 4 oz sparkling water or club soda

-Head over to my DIY Syrup page for the recipes and complete instructions on how to make just about any flavor of fruit syrup or sugar syrup.
+Head over to my homemade Simple Syrup page for the recipes and complete instructions on how to make just about any flavor of fruit syrup or sugar syrup.

-This is a key ingredient in these easy and delicious mocktail recipes that's easy to make yourself.
-Fruit syrups take only 10-15 minutes to make, but do need several hours of chill time, so you want to make them ahead of time.
+Syrups are a key ingredient in these mocktail recipes that are easy to make yourself.
+Fruit syrups take only 10-15 minutes to make, but do need a couple hours of chill time, so you want to make them ahead of time.

 These recipes were created for plain soda water, but sparkling water comes in all kinds of flavors so feel free to get creative!
 Berry and citrus sparkling water flavors are delicious in mocktails featured above and will enhance the flavor of your drink.
 If you're worried about combining flavors, just match the flavor of your sparkling water to the fruit or syrup flavor in your mocktail.